 YouTube for musicians

 You don’t need me to tell you how huge YouTube is as a platform.
 With billions of videos watched every single day, there are a lot of people and a lot of content on YouTube.

 For many it’s the first stop when they’re looking for something, including music.
-It’s a great source of music videos, album streams, official lyrics videos and much more.
+It’s a great source of music videos, album streams, official lyric videos and much more.

 So don’t miss out on a whole audience and upload your music to YouTube as well.
 It’s a great excuse to spend the time making a music video for your track or just upload it straight to YouTube with a cool image(s) you think match the tone or with your artwork.

-If you select Google Play Music as a streaming service when you upload with RouteNote then we’ll also send your music to the new YouTube Music service.
+When you upload with RouteNote then we’ll also send your music to YouTube Music, YouTube’s streaming platform.